Dolly / F / 2 yrs. / 45 lbs / Catahoula Mix

 Dolly is great around calm, gentle and passive dogs, and gets on wonderfully with her fur sister Sasha.
 She would not do well with a high energy dog as excitable dogs and people make her nervous.
 She has not been cat tested, but has never shown any interest in chasing other small animals like squirrels.

-She looooves walks and does great on the leash, walking calmly at your side.
+She looooves walks and playing outside in the yard.
+Dolly is great on the leash, walking calmly at your side.
 If something startles her she will get really low, tuck her tail between her legs and pull towards home.
 In these situations, her foster mum stops, stands calmly by her side, pets her back for a moment to calm her and then they can continue walking without an issue.
+Because of this, Dolly would prefer a family that lives in a quiet country or suburban neighbourhood.
 She is low to medium energy.

 Dolly has come a long way since her arrival into our rescue and this beautiful girl has loads of potential yet to be unlocked!
 She would make wonderful forever friend, and just needs a second chance.

-If you are interested in adopting Dolly, please fill out an application at fetchandreleash.ca.
+If you are interested in adopting Dolly, please fill out an application at http://www.fetchandreleash.ca/dog-adoption/